 I was fed up with feeling sick, exhausted, and highly strung out.
 I needed answers.

 She wasn’t afraid to challenge me when I needed to be challenged.
-And I appreciated that because as hard as it is, I’ve always been willing to own my own role in my messed-up-ness.
+And I appreciated that because as hard as it is, I’ve always been willing to own my role in my difficult experiences.

 “That’s not your spiritual truth!”